robgibbons/unchained/README.md

 #### Middleware in Views

-You can attach middleware directly to your view definitions by wrapping them with an **Array literal**, always passing your view object as the last item in the Array.
-Any number of middleware functions may be passed in this style:
+You can assign middleware directly to your view definitions by wrapping them with an **Array literal**, always passing your view object as the last item in the stack.
+Any number of middleware functions may be passed in this Array style:

 ```javascript
 // views/Profile.js